artefactual/atom-docs/user-manual/access-content/navigate.rst

 :ref:`manage-static-pages`).
-Additionally, external links can be added to the quick links menu (or any menu) via **Admin > Menus** - often an administrator will add a direct link to their institution home page, and/or a link to the AtoM documentation (as a"Help" link).
+Additionally, external links can be added to the quick links menu (or any menu) via **Admin > Menus** - often an administrator will add a direct link to their institution home page, and/or a link to the AtoM documentation (as a "Help" link).

 **For more information on managing menus and static pages, see:**